Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 FRT-50 : TRS-PRO replacement

 The FRT-50 is a Takeuchi TRS-PRO clone.
 The block has "Licensed Under Floyd Rose Pats." on it, whereas all Takeuchi blocks have "Takeuchi" and "Made in Japan" on them.
-The Korean version is outwardly identical in appearance to the Takeuchi original but does have slightly different dimensions and sometimes is not interchangeable.
-NOTE: New versions do not have the licensing statement on the block.
+The Korean version is visually identical to the Takeuchi original but does have slightly different dimensions and sometimes is not interchangeable.
+New versions do not have the licensing statement on the block.

 Jackson: In 1995 Jackson introduced the "Performer Series" as an entry-level line which was initially produced in Japan.
-After 1995, production shifted from Japan to Korea for the main, although some select Performer models were briefly made in Japan again in 1998–1999.
+After 1995, production shifted from Japan to Korea and then back to Japan for the final 1998–1999 run before the series was discontinued.
 Those made in Japan used the original Takeuchi TRS‑PRO while those made in Korea used the FRT‑50 from the "Korean catalog."
 Both were designated model code JT580LP and had "Jackson" etched on the upper part of the baseplate.
 Forums seem to be uniformly critical of the early Korean versions.
-In addition to the Performer Series, some Dinky models made in Korea were fitted with the Korean JT580LP through the 2000s, including this left handed Dinky DK2L.
-Left handed Performer Series guitars made with the Korean JT580LP include this 1999 left handed Jackson PS-4; this 2000 left handed Jackson PS-4, and this lefty Jackson PS-4.
+In addition to the Performer Series, some Japanese Dinky models were fitted with the Korean JT580LP through the 2000s, including this left-handed Dinky DK2L.
+Left-handed Performer Series guitars made with this unit include this 1999 left handed Jackson PS-4; this 2000 left handed Jackson PS-4, and this lefty Jackson PS-4.

-ESP : This 1998 lefty ESP LTD MA-200 has the FRT-30 clone.
+ESP : This 1998 lefty ESP LTD MA-200 has the FRT-30.
 LTD guitars were made in Korea by World Musical Instrument Co., Saein Musical Instrument Co., Cort, and Samick at different times.
-We know all these factories draw from the same OEM pool.
+We know all these factories drew from the same OEM pool.

 Cort: This left-handed Cort Viva Gold II Series guitar, manufactured ~1998 appears to have a FRT-50.
 The picture is not very clear.
 If the owner of that guitar ever reads this, contact me.